 Expanding the GridEd Program - About the GREAT with Data Initiative

-The Electric Power Research Institute (EPRI) along with electric utility partners and universities have been selected by U.S. Department of Energy Solar Energy Technologies Office (SETO) to receive a $6 million award to launch the Grid-Ready Energy Analytics Training (GREAT) with Data initiative.
+In 2018, the Electric Power Research Institute (EPRI) along with electric utility partners and four universities (Stony Brook University, University of California – Riverside, Virginia Tech, and Washington State University) were selected by U.S. Department of Energy Solar Energy Technologies Office (SETO) to receive a $6 million award to launch the Grid-Ready Energy Analytics Training (GREAT) with Data initiative.
 The project will design, develop and deliver professional training materials to train and recruit power systems workers and university curricula for new engineers and computer scientists.
-It will also develop certifications, credentials, qualifications, and standards for the training and education needed in the electric utility industry workplace to transform the grid.
+It will also develop credentials for the training and education needed in the electric utility industry workplace to transform the grid.

 The GREAT with Data initiative will help merge grid Operations Technology and Information Technology to enable the integration of distributed energy resources (DER), especially solar, through enhanced industry coordination and workforce readiness initiatives by training, educating, and recruiting qualified personnel into the electric utility industry.